-The Associate Principal Investigator Scheme is a unique NIHR development opportunity, aimed at any doctor, nurse or other healthcare professional who would like to get more involved in research as part of their career.
+The Associate Principal Investigator Scheme is a unique NIHR development opportunity, aimed at any health and care professional who would like to get more involved in research as part of their career.

 If the statements below apply to you, then the Associate PI Scheme could be the ideal development opportunity:

 - I am a healthcare professional who wants to gain knowledge of what it means to deliver an NIHR portfolio trial.